What Are Problem-Solving Skills? Definitions and Examples

 In the skills section, you may want to list key problem-solving skills that you possess, instead of simply writing down the more generic term “problem solving.”
 For example, you could list specific technical skills you possess that would help you solve problems or soft skills associated with problem solving, such as your research abilities or decision-making talents.

 Remember, stories are powerful.
 Keep specific examples in mind of times you solved a problem.
 This is useful on your resume but will also help you answer interview questions like, “Tell me about a time you overcame an obstacle.”

 Your cover letter is also an excellent opportunity to elaborate on your problem-solving skills.
 Here, you can give a brief example of a time you solved a problem successfully.
 Alternatively, you might identify a challenge that this potential employer is seeking to solve and explain how you would address it.

-For example, if a job posting mentions that the company is looking for someone to help improve their social media presence, you can identify key ways you might aid in increasing awareness of the brand through various social media platforms.
+For example, if a job posting mentions that the company is looking for someone to help improve its social media presence, you can identify key ways you might aid in increasing awareness of the brand through various social media platforms.

 Your problem-solving skills will be a benefit to you in every step of your career.
-From resume to application, interview to job duties, the ability to solve problems effectively as they arise will make you a valuable asset on the job and a highly sought after candidate.
+From resume to application, interview to job duties, the ability to solve problems effectively as they arise will make you a valuable asset on the job and a highly sought-after candidate.

 - How To Write a Patient Services Specialist Resume in 5 Steps

 - How To Write a Radio Producer CV ( With Template and Example)